Transega/Ecaas-Documentation/modules/data_collection.rst

 The program also sought to provide data for these crops that are widely grown with no existic publicly available datasets and thus bringing about predictability since, data would be available, for simulation of future seasons and prediction.
 Moreover, the program brings about an oportunity to understand spatial and temporal distribuition of crops, information on growing period and various challenges that farmers go through.
-This would later inturn inform product development at `PULA`_, patners and authorities.
+This would later in turn inform product development at `PULA`_, patners and authorities.

-*The crops were identified through various means;*
+**The crops were identified through various means;**

 Research was done on the major crops small holder farmers grow through reading of publicly available reports.
 It was also complemented with resources available at `PULA`_ where there a dedicated call center that was used as